 University of New South Wales, Sydney, Australia

-Bill Ledger is Professor and Head of Department of Obstetrics and Gynaecology at the University of New South Wales in Sydney Australia, where he moved from being Head of Department at University of Sheffield, UK, in 2011.
+Bill Ledger is Professor and Head of School of Women’s and Children’s Health at the University of New South Wales in Sydney Australia.
 He is also Director of Research and development at IVF-Australia and a member of the NHMRC Committee on Ethics of ART.
-He has published over 150 peer reviewed papers and edited eleven books, mostly on infertility and its causes, is on the Editorial Board of several major journals including Fertility and Sterility and BJOG, and was also a member of the Human Fertilisation and Embryology Authority before his move to Sydney in 2011.
+He has published over 150 peer reviewed papers and edited eleven books, mostly on infertility and its causes.
+He sits on the Editorial Board of several major journals including Fertility and Sterility, RBM Online and BJOG, and was a member of the UK Human Fertilisation and Embryology Authority before his move to Sydney in 2011.
 His research interests focus on effects of ageing on oocyte and embryo biology, cancer and fertility preservation and health economics of ART.

-University of Cincinnati College of Medicine, Cincinnati, OH
+University of Cincinnati College of Medicine, Cincinnati, USA

 Michael A. Thomas, MD is a Professor of Obstetrics and Gynecology and is Fellowship and Section Director of the Division of Reproductive Endocrinology and Infertility at the University of Cincinnati, College of Medicine, Cincinnati, Ohio.
 His previous roles include Director of the Center for Reproductive Health at the University of Cincinnati and Vice Chairman of the Department of Obstetrics and Gynecology.
 He is board–certified in both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.